vadash/dankpact/README.md

 # dankpact

-This will automate summoning skeletons and casting dark pact
+Simple plugin for skill nobody plays.
+It will automate summon skeletons + cast dark pact.
+Skill is underrated and can push 100M shaper dps on medium budget with great defenses

 # install